A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Abstract

 \section{Abstract}

 Extremely large-scale multiple-input-multiple-output (XL-MIMO), which offers vast spatial degrees of freedom, has emerged as a potentially pivotal enabling technology for the sixth generation (6G) of wireless mobile networks.
 With its growing significance, both opportunities and challenges are concurrently manifesting.
 This paper presents a comprehensive survey of research on XL-MIMO wireless systems.
 In particular, we introduce four XL-MIMO hardware architectures: uniform linear array (ULA)-based XL-MIMO, uniform planar array (UPA)-based XL-MIMO utilizing either patch antennas or point antennas, and continuous aperture (CAP)-based XL-MIMO.
 We comprehensively analyze and discuss their characteristics and interrelationships.
-Following this, we examine exact and approximate near-field channel models for XL-MIMO.
+Following this, we introduce several electromagnetic characteristics and general distance boundaries in XL-MIMO.
 Given the distinct electromagnetic properties of near-field communications, we present a range of channel models to demonstrate the benefits of XL-MIMO.
-We further motivate and discuss low-complexity signal processing schemes to promote the practical implementation of XL-MIMO.
+We further discuss and summarize signal processing schemes for XL-MIMO.
+It is worth noting that the low-complexity signal processing schemes and deep learning empowered signal processing schemes are reviewed and highlighted to promote the practical implementation of XL-MIMO.
 Furthermore, we explore the interplay between XL-MIMO and other emergent 6G technologies.
 Finally, we outline several compelling research directions for future XL-MIMO wireless communication systems.